 Many of my health coaching clients ask me about cooking oils.
-Two popular ones mentioned are olive oil and coconut oil.
-Many people want to know, which is better olive oil or coconut oil?
+Two popular ones mentioned are olive oil vs coconut oil.
+Many people want to know, which is better?

 Olive oil is better than coconut oil due to its higher percentage of healthy fats, minerals and vitamins.
-Coconut oil contains 497% more unhealthy saturated fats per tablespoon than olive oil.
-Olive oil costs less money and has a stronger, more desirable flavor than coconut oil.
+Coconut oil is much higher in saturated fat, 497% more per tablespoon.
+Olive oil costs less money and has a stronger, more desirable flavor.

 This article will explain all the differences between the two oils including a side-by-side nutrient comparison.
 In addition, I’ll examine their smoke points, when one can substitute for the other, tastes, prices, storage and health benefits.

-They’re both cooking oils but what is the difference between olive oil and coconut oil?
+They’re both cooking oils but what is the difference between the two?

 Refined coconut oil is made from dried coconut while virgin coconut oil is made from fresh coconut kernels.
 Olive oil is made by extracting the oil from olives.
 The finished refined olive oil is a blend of refined olive oil and extra virgin olive oil.